-For many businesses looking to secure raw materials and optimize their supply chain, the procurement process is complex.
+For many businesses looking to secure raw materials and optimize their supply chain, the procurement process is complex (even without procure to pay audits).
 It involves many steps, interactions with suppliers at various stages, and multiple team members moving individual purchases and transactions along to the payment stage.

 For greater business efficiency, optimizing your procure to pay process is crucial.
-By embracing best practices like strategic goal setting, standardization, and automation, your business can save money while at the same time reducing the time and resources needed to get materials in the door.
+By embracing best practices like strategic goal setting, standardization, and automation, your business can save money while reducing the time and resources needed to get materials in the door.

 Of course, setting these practices is only the first step.
-In addition, effective procurement departments need to conduct regular, internal audits to measure progress toward goals, uncover inefficiencies, and recommend improvements where needed.
+Effective procurement departments also need to conduct regular, internal audits to measure progress toward goals, uncover inefficiencies, and recommend improvements where needed.
 The benefits of these audits justify the time and effort required to audit your procure to pay process.

 The Benefits of Auditing Your Procure to Pay Cycle